hbctraining/reproducibility-tools/lessons/01-Rmarkdown_basics.md

 ### Load Libraries
 ```

 The syntax for formatting the text portion of the report is relatively easy.
 You can easily get text that is **bolded**, *italicized*, ***bolded & italicized***.
-You can create "headers" and "sub-headers" by placing an "#" or "##" and so on in front of a line of text, generate numbered and bulleted lists, add hyperlinks to words or phrases, and so on.
+You can create "headers" and "sub-headers" to organize the information by placing an "#" or "##" and so on in front of a line of text, generate numbered and bulleted lists, add hyperlinks to words or phrases, and so on.

 Let's take a look at the syntax of how to do this in RMarkdown: